wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 ---
 layout: post
-title:  "The Beautiful Simplicity of the Gentzen System: A Deductive Framework"
+title:  "The Beautiful Simplicity of the Gentzen System"
 date: 2024-10-29
 categories: cs
 math: true